jeffreymoro/jeffreymoro-dot-hugo/content/teaching/umd/engl245.md

 For this assignment, you'll experiment with techniques of film editing in order to learn more about how a scene operates.
 An apocryphal quote, often attributed to director Jean-Luc Godard, states that the best way to critique a film is to make another one.
 In this spirit, I'll ask you to re-edit a short scene (again, from a provided bank) in order to make an argument about the scene.
 You'll pair the scene with a short (c.
 500 words) artist's statement.

+You can choose either to do the editing project *or* the movie review essay.
+You don't have to do both!

 ### Movie review essay

 Cinema is a popular art form whose academic study emerged only after decades of its broader development.
 Much of our contemporary interaction with film criticism comes not from academia, but from popular reviews, whether traditional written reviews in newspapers and magazines or multimedia engagements on the internet.
 For this assignment, you'll review a film in a short (c.
-500 words) essay.
+1000 words) essay.
 You should select a film that's new to you (in an ideal world, one that comes out during the semester, although the pandemic has made such a requirement difficult, if not impossible!) and not one that we discuss in class.
 You are welcome, however, to write about one of the four extra films that we screen outside of class.

+You can choose either to do the movie review essay *or* the editing project.
+You don't have to do both!

 ### Final essays

 Our "final exam," such as it is, takes the form of three short essays of c.
 500 words apiece.
-I'll release a bank of questions a week or two before the end of the term.
+I'll release a bank of five or six questions a week or two before the end of the term.
 You'll then select three and respond to them.

 ## Schedule